Slickplan

 The homepage of ESPN, a site with a large sitemap to cover each sport

 News portals and online publications, which are generally very content-rich, need careful organization to make their vast array of articles and multimedia content accessible to both search engines and readers.
+Same goes for a large blog, if you’re using Blogger, for example, you can use our sitemap generator for Blogger to get a complete XML sitemap.

 By harnessing the power of large XML sitemaps, these repositories of information can lay out their wealth for easy discovery, contributing to efficient search engine crawling and indexing.